UofT-EcoSystem/DietCode/RFC.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-We implemented and experiemented DietCode based on Auto-Scheduler, so the following example is based on Auto-Scheduler.
-However, we plan to integrate this RFC to AutoTIR.
+We implemented and experimented DietCode based on the current auto-scheduler submodule, so the following example is based on it as well.
+However, we plan to integrate this RFC to AutoTIR (MetaScheduler).

 ```Python
 T, T_vals = tir.ShapeVar('T’), list(range(1, 128))